 - All-Wheel Drive 20% (multiply HP target by 1.2) Wheel Horsepower * 1.2 = Crank Horsepower

-There are still quite a few results.
-We counted 16 including the reverse rotation configurations of the GTX3582R Gen II, GTX3576R Gen II, and the G Series G35-900
+There are quite a few results for this basic match.
+We counted 24 including the reverse rotation configurations of the GTX3582R Gen II, GTX3576R Gen II, and the G Series G35-900

 Matching For Vehicle Application

-Another important factor for proper turbo matching is vehicle application.
-An autocross car requires rapid boost response so a smaller turbo or smaller turbine housing would be suitable for this application.
+Another important factor for turbo matching is vehicle application and usage.
+An autocross car requires rapid boost response so a smaller turbo or smaller turbine housing A/R would be suitable for this application.
 This will sacrifice max power at high RPM but boost response will be excellent.
-A drag car that is seeking max power and top end speed will likely select a larger turbo and large turbine housing in order to maximize air flow going into the turbine stage.
-These are the very basic steps for turbo matching but important factors to consider when narrowing your search for the right turbo.
+A drag car that is seeking max power and top end speed will likely select a larger turbo and large turbine housing A/R in order to maximize air flow going into the turbine stage.
+These are very basic steps for turbo matching but important factors to consider when narrowing your search for the right turbo.

 Matching For Single Turbo and Twin Turbo Applications